 About

-HRH the Prince of Wales, NYU, Spotify USA, Oxford University, Shakespeare’s Globe London, Kew Gardens, Westminster Abbey, the British Council, the Foreign Office in Vienna.
+Williamson has received commissions from a wide range of cultural, academic, and public institutions, including HRH the Prince of Wales, New York University, Spotify (USA), the University of Oxford, Shakespeare’s Globe, Kew Gardens, Westminster Abbey, the British Council, and the UK Foreign Office in Vienna.

-He has also carried out a series of permanent public art works around the UK; you can view a project for Sustrans in Wales here.
+He has also realised a number of permanent public artworks across the UK, including a major project for Sustrans in Wales.

-Adam has been a sessional lecturer at Birkbeck, University of London and given workshops and public lectures at many leading cultural institutions in the UK and beyond, including the The British Museum, Cambridge University, The British Library, The V&A Museum, The National Portrait Gallery, New York University, Spotify (NY), and MIA (Doha, Qatar).
+Williamson has served as a sessional lecturer at Birkbeck, University of London, and has delivered workshops and public lectures at leading institutions in the UK and internationally, including the British Museum, the University of Cambridge, the British Library, the Victoria and Albert Museum, the National Portrait Gallery, New York University, Spotify (New York), and the Museum of Islamic Art, Doha.

-Adam is currently teaching online classes which have been reviewed in the Wall Street Journal.
-His past classes can be downloaded via this website.
+He currently teaches live online courses in geometric drawing and craft traditions, which have been reviewed in The Wall Street Journal.
+Recordings of past classes are available through this website.

-Having grown up in a family of artisans, Adam has travelled the globe to work with artists from diverse backgrounds in places such as Mount Athos in Greece, Granada in Spain, Fez in Morocco and Istanbul in Turkey.
-He was the subject of a documentary which follows his travels in Malaysia and Indonesia studying local woodcarving practices.
+Having grown up in a family of artisans, Adam Williamson has travelled extensively to collaborate with artists and craftspeople from diverse cultural traditions.
+His work has taken him to sites of historic and contemporary practice including Mount Athos in Greece, Granada in Spain, Fez in Morocco, and Istanbul in Turkey.
+He has also been the subject of a documentary that follows his travels in Malaysia and Indonesia, where he studied local woodcarving traditions.

-Adam regularly worked as a consultant in Jamaica for a PSTA project supporting a group of Jamaican woodcarvers for several years, and led a program focusing on indigenous crafts and dialogue with Elders in British Colombia, Canada, over a period of a year.
-He has also undertaken consultancy work in China and Azerbaijan that focused on preserving traditional craft skills in these areas.
+Williamson has worked as a consultant in Jamaica on a PSTA-funded project supporting a collective of Jamaican woodcarvers, and led a year-long programme in British Columbia, Canada, focused on indigenous craft practices and dialogue with community Elders.
+He has also undertaken consultancy projects in China and Azerbaijan, centred on the documentation and preservation of traditional craft skills.

-His work has been shown in numerous solo and group exhibitions, including:
+His work has been presented in numerous solo and group exhibitions internationally.
+Selected major exhibitions include:

 Carpet Pages II: Roots